-Industrials: Airlines Industry Is Largest Contributor to Year-Over-Year Growth
+Industrials: Airlines Industry Was Largest Contributor to Year-Over-Year Growth

-The Industrials sector is reporting the third-highest (year-over-year) earnings growth rate of all eleven sectors at 33.5%.
-At the industry level, 10 of the 12 industries in the sector are reporting (or have reported) a year-over-year increase in earnings.
-A growth rate is not being calculated for the Airlines industry due to the loss reported by the industry in the year-ago quarter.
+The Industrials sector reported the third-highest (year-over-year) earnings growth rate of all eleven sectors at 33.6%.
+At the industry level, 10 of the 12 industries in the sector reported a year-over-year increase in earnings.
+A growth rate was not calculated for the Airlines industry due to the loss reported by the industry in the year-ago quarter.
 However, this industry reported a smaller loss in Q1 2022 (-\$4.0 billion) compared to Q1 2021 (-\$8.9 billion).
 Six of the remaining nine industries reported earnings growth above 10%: Construction & Engineering (72%), Trading Companies & Distributors (50%), Road & Rail (22%), Air Freight & Logistics (20%), Commercial Services & Supplies (13%), and Electrical Equipment (12%).
 On the other hand, two industries reported a year-over-year decline in earnings: Aerospace & Defense (-9%) and Industrial Conglomerates (-3%).

-At the industry level, the Airlines industry is the largest contributor to earnings growth for the sector.
-If the five companies in this industry were excluded, the blended earnings growth rate for the Industrials sector would fall to 7.3% from 33.5%.
+At the industry level, the Airlines industry was the largest contributor to earnings growth for the sector.
+If the five companies in this industry were excluded, the blended earnings growth rate for the Industrials sector would fall to 7.4% from 33.6%.